serokell/ton-paychan/doc/Payment-channel.md

 The contract starts in the “waiting” state, which means that it is waiting for initial commitments from both parties.
-Alice and Bob each have to send to the contract the amount of tokens equal to their share, plus and extra deposit that will be locked in order to be used as a fine payment in case of misbehaviour.
-After one of the parties makes their transaction, they can cancel contract initialisation and destroy it any time until the other party sends their transaction as well.
-After this the tokens are locked in the contract and the payment channel is considered open.
+Alice and Bob each have to send to the contract the amounts of tokens equal to their shares, plus extra deposits that will be locked in order to be used as a fine payment in case of misbehaviour.
+Once both parties contribute their shares, the tokens become locked in the contract and the payment channel is considered open.

 Now if one of the parties wants to send a payment to the other, they prepare a special IOU message that contains the transaction amount and two values that